Joining the lab

 Prospective Graduate Students

 Students interesting in conducting Ph.D. research in my laboratory should apply to the WHOI/MIT Joint Program.
 My research spans the fields of Biological Oceanography and Marine Chemistry, and students should apply to the degree program that best suits their research interests (or you can apply to both programs).
 Please be aware that admission into the Joint Program is very competitive.
 You are welcome to contact me directly to discuss your research interests and application.
+I am especially interested in supporting students whose ethnicity and gender are underrepresented in the STEM sciences.

 Prospective students should plan on applying for their own funding.
 Here are a few fellowship opportunities: